Create data sources

 pg_hba.confconfiguration file, then restart the PostgreSQL service for the changes to take effect.

-This section uses MongoDB version 5.0 as an example to explain how to add an IP allowlist.
+This section uses MongoDB 5.0 as an example.

-Connect to MongoDB using a user with root privileges and create or update an account for NineData access, based on your specific requirements.
+Connect to MongoDB as a user with root privileges, and create or update an account for NineData.

-Create an account: Use the following command to create an account for NineData access and grant the corresponding role permissions.
+Create an account: Use the following command to create an account for NineData and grant the required role permissions.

 db.createUser{